Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 1. **SD card boot**

 The SD card or eMMC flash must be partitioned so that the first partition is a FAT 16/32 file system.
-Bootgen is used to create PDI files with the names: boot.bin, boot0001.bin, boot0002.bin, etc. Except for the PMC_MULTI_BOOT value ‘0,’ the PMC_MULTI_BOOT value is concatenated with first the string boot, then PMC_MULTI_BOOT, then .bin to create the specified PDI file name.
+Bootgen is used to create PDI files with the names: boot.bin, boot0001.bin, boot0002.bin, and so on.
+Except for the PMC_MULTI_BOOT value ‘0,’ the PMC_MULTI_BOOT value is concatenated with first the string boot, then PMC_MULTI_BOOT, then .bin to create the specified PDI file name.

-Load the SD card with multiple images with the file name as `boot.bin, boot0001.bin` etc. On power up device will boot from the first good image.
+Load the SD card with multiple images with the file name as `boot.bin, boot0001.bin`, and so on.
+On power up, the device boots from the first good image.
 The SD card image format is as follows:

 ![SD card format](Figures/sd_card.PNG)

-For reading the PMC_MULTI_BOOT register, use the below memory read command from xsbd/xsct console:-
+To read the PMC_MULTI_BOOT register, use the below memory read command from xsbd/xsct console:-
 ```
 mrd 0xF1110004
 ```

 ![Multiboot register](Figures/sd_boot_multiboot_register_read.PNG)

-As we corrupted the first image, the PMC_MULTI_BOOT register value is F0000001.
+As you corrupted the first image, the PMC_MULTI_BOOT register value is F0000001.
-Hence the system booted from the boot0001.bin file.
+Hence, the system booted from the boot0001.bin file.
 ![SD Card boot](Figures/fallback_sd.PNG)